© Jeff

 around the island of Vivara, the Ischia Bank (off the

-of various designated points around the island of
+various points around the island of Ischia.
+These areas

 Zone C is actually a partial reserve area.
 It